alkathirikhalid/small-distance-courier-service/README.md

 Part 2: Calculate the estimated delivery time for every package by maximizing no. of packages in every shipment.
 - [ ] Each Vehicle has a limit (L) on maximum weight (kg) that it can carry.
 - [ ] All Vehicles travel at the same speed (S km/hr) and in the same route.
-- [ ] Delivery should meet the required mentioned delivery criteria.
+- [ ] Delivery should meet the required mentioned delivery criteria:
 - Shipment should contain max packages vehicle can carry in a trip.
 (Optimum Combination nearing vehicle max weight limit but not exceeding it).
 - We should prefer heavier packages when there are multiple shipments with the same no. of packages.
 - If the weights are also the same, preference should be given to the shipment which can be delivered first.
 (Shortest Distance)